Note: updated as of November 2015.

-We all know that no government anywhere in the history of the world has ever low-balled a budget to “balance the books,” so there has to be another reason.
+We all know that no government anywhere in the history of the world has ever low-balled a budget to “balance the books,” so there has to be another reason, right?
 Normally we could turn to the media for answers, but they are unfortunately too busy hyperventilating over the next potential natural disaster to even ponder this question.
-That leaves Your Truly no choice but to answer the call.
+That leaves Yours Truly no choice but to answer the call.

 The truth is less sinister than the government low balling the budget to balance the books.
 In reality, they merely set the budget based upon the best case scenario — done to prevent Forestry from wasting large sums of money at the end of the year in the event of a low fire season.
 Otherwise, it becomes tempting for forestry to shovel out money as fast as they can in late summer.
 That’s what used to happen when I was forest fire fighter in the late 1990s.
 They gave us extra work at tax payer’s expense when it became clear that money would be left over.

 It seems like neither media nor the government know this, or at least they knew at one time, but have long since forgotten.
 Sure, 2015 was a highly active fire season, but the recent articles out there all fail to provide any sort of reference point around the 63 million dollar budget.
 Try as I might, I failed find a single article from 2015 that mentions how budgets are set.

 Even the Premier doesn’t have a clue as she evidently displayed in September when she issued the following statement: